Skip to main content

 Governance Architectures for Safe Autonomous Systems Burak Oktenli

-Developing operational governance architectures that enable safe, accountable, and controllable deployment of autonomous systems in critical infrastructure, national security, and safety-critical autonomous environments.
+Developing governance architectures intended to enable safe, accountable, and controllable deployment of autonomous systems in critical infrastructure, national security, and safety-critical autonomous environments.
 These architectures function as control layers governing how authority is granted, restricted, and recovered within autonomous systems.
 This work focuses on authority lifecycle control, decision integrity, and fail-safe recovery mechanisms that maintain human oversight in high-speed human-machine environments.

 This research integrates physical testbeds, simulation platforms, and formal architectural design.